 Experiencing the purpose/cause of your non-profit

 You started your non-profit because you felt compelled to make a difference in the world.
-It?s now your job to help others feel the same way.
-Some of the best ways to accomplish this is through videos and storytelling.
-In the end you want your donors to experience what it is like to make a difference in the area or community you?re serving.
+It’s now your job to help others feel the same way.
+Some of the best ways to accomplish this are through videos and storytelling.
+In the end, you want your donors to experience what it is like to make a difference in the area or community you’re serving.

 Wait why is there a fourth element?
 I thought you said there were only three?

 The truth is consistency is not an element of a brand, it’s an action you take every day to keep the elements of your brand strong.
 As your brand grows, it’s imperative you maintain consistency.
 That means using the same visuals, speaking to your donors the same way every time, and making sure you’re giving them the same great experience day in and day out.